OHLA Facilitates Replicable, “High Impact” Community Based Learning using Interview Methods, Digital Storytelling, and Digital Scholarship

 Selected Templates, Tutorials & Essays from OHLA’s Resource Hub

-Visit the OHLA homepage at ohla.info for a wide variety of resources and reflective essays written by participating OHLA faculty, students, digital librarians, and instructional technologists.
+- Visit the OHLA homepage at ohla.info for a wide variety of resources and reflective essays written by participating OHLA faculty, students, digital librarians, and instructional technologists.
 Expect frequent new content— second year project teams are building their projects and resources currently behind the scenes, while third year project teams are just onboarding.
 We recommend scrolling the homepage or “Explore” at the upper left of the site.

-Locating our Practice is a series of essays written by faculty who discuss their disciplinary backgrounds, teaching and research interests, and how they came to engage in community-based learning with interview and digital tools.
+- Locating our Practice is a series of essays written by faculty who discuss their disciplinary backgrounds, teaching and research interests, and how they came to engage in community-based learning with interview and digital tools.
 Start here for inspiration on how the OHLA method might impact your teaching and learning or structure the undergraduate research you support.

-See through the eyes of undergraduates as they reflect and share advice for doing community-based interview projects like how to identify interviewees for an emergent project, reaching out to a potential interviewee by email, preparing for a good interview, and taking fieldnotes.
+- See through the eyes of undergraduates as they reflect and share advice for doing community-based interview projects like how to identify interviewees for an emergent project, reaching out to a potential interviewee by email, preparing for a good interview, and taking fieldnotes.

-Plan for what happens after the interview with Kenyon digital librarian Jenna Nolt’s toolkit providing a bird’s eye view of collecting metadata and managing files, consider what kind of digital tool might serve the project you’d like to build with this tool overview, and check out an innovative use of Excel for indexing interviews you want to work with but don’t wish to publish or archive.
-Jump into our massive collection of Oral History Metadata Synchronizer (OHMS) tutorials with the first of a student-produced video training series here, and consider how can OHMS can support the visualization and navigation of your bilingual projects here.
-Lean into Emily Yochim’s podcasting assignments and tutorials here.
+- Plan for what happens after the interview with Kenyon digital librarian Jenna Nolt’s toolkit providing a bird’s eye view of collecting metadata and managing files, consider what kind of digital tool might serve the project you’d like to build with this tool overview, and check out an innovative use of Excel for indexing interviews you want to work with but don’t wish to publish or archive.
+Jump into our massive collection of Oral History Metadata Synchronizer (OHMS) tutorials with the first of an Antioch student-produced video training series here, and consider how can OHMS can support the visualization and navigation of your bilingual projects here.
+Lean into Emily Yochim’s (Allegheny College) podcasting assignments and tutorials here.